Our beliefs are based on the Bible, the Word of God. Below is a summary of what we believe the Bible teaches about various issues.

 JUSTIFICATION.
 Justification is God’s gracious and full acquittal of sinners who believe in Christ, from all sin, through the satisfaction that Christ has made.
 It is given not for anything wrought in them or done by them, but on account of the obedience and satisfaction of Christ, they receiving and resting on Him and His righteousness by faith.

 THE CHURCH.
 The Lord Jesus is the Head of the Church, which is composed of all His true disciples, and in Him is invested supremely all power for its government.
 According to His commandment, Christians are to associate themselves into local churches; and to each of these churches He has given needful authority for administering the order, discipline and worship which He has appointed.
 The regular officers of a church are Elders and Deacons.
-The head of the local church is Christ Himself.
-The local church owes it's alleigance to no earthly ecclesiastical authority.
-The local church should be automonous and answer to the Head directly.
-A local church is sheperded by local elders who are directly accountable to the Lord without intermediary.
+The head of the local church is Christ Himself and the local church is shepherded by local elders who are directly accountable to the Lord without intermediary.

 BAPTISM.
 Baptism is an ordinance of the Lord Jesus, obligatory upon every believer, wherein he is immersed in water in the Name of the Father, and of the Son, and of the Holy Spirit, as a sign of his fellowship with the death and resurrection of Christ, of remission of sins, and of his giving himself up to God, to live and walk in newness of life.

 THE LORD’S SUPPER.
-The Lord’s Supper (or Breaking of Bread) is an ordinance of Jesus Christ, to be administered with bread and wine, and to be observed by His churches till the end of the world.
+The Lord’s Supper (or Breaking of Bread) is an ordinance of Jesus Christ, to be administered with bread and wine, and to be observed by His churches until He returns.
 It is in no sense a sacrifice, but is designed to commemorate His death, until He returns personally for His church.

 THE LORD’S DAY.
 The New Testament Church gives the example of assembling on the Lord’s Day (i.e. Sunday) for the reading and teaching of the Word of God, worship, prayer, and mutual encouragement - stimulating one another to love and good deeds.
 It is fitting to view the Lord’s Day as a celebration of Christ’s resurrection and the redemption of His people.